Sound On

 • Perspective line drawings on the walls to extend space beyond its physical boundaries, fostering a sense of expansion.

-• Partial interior finishing to invite imagination and solitude, leaving room for personal interpretation and reflection.
+• A partially finished interior to invite contemplation, leaving room for personal interpretation and reflection.

-The automation that activates the environment unfolds Wan-Yi's narrative of coming home as a latchkey child.
-The rotation of the chandelier requires ample space, reflecting the abundant emptiness surrounding the child.
-The choice of the double bass conveys the deep cry the child used to have before learning to transform loneliness into solitude.
+The automation that activates the environment reflects Wan-Yi’s narrative of returning home as a latchkey child.
+The chandelier’s rotation, which requires ample space, symbolizes the vast emptiness that once surrounded the child.
+The use of the double bass conveys the profound emotional resonance of loneliness before the child learns to transform it into solitude.

 Adaptability: